 - Similar locking device

 A locked container does not include your glove compartment or utility compartment.
-California law does not define utility compartments.
-However, you are prohibited from storing an unloaded gun in your locked or unlocked center console or any storage area located behind a rear seat in a hatchback vehicle.
+California law does not define utility compartments, but the law applies to any unlocked storage compartment.
+For example, you are prohibited from storing an unloaded gun in your locked or unlocked center console or any storage area located behind a rear seat in a hatchback vehicle.

 If you are driving with a shotgun, it is against the law if the gun is loaded and not locked away.
 If you do not have a trunk, place the rifle or shotgun in a locked hard case.